Watch now: Sullivan names three schools director semi-finalists; board chairman says drug-charged bus driver had clean background check, drug screen - NewsBreak

 Man arrested following shooting in Telford

-A Washington County man was taken into custody Sunday following a shooting that occurred on Rauhof Road in Telford.
-Washington County deputies responded to the scene in the early hours of Sunday morning following reports that David J. Story, 42, had shot a female inside the residence, according to a news release from Sheriff Keith Sexton’s office.
+A Washington County man was taken into custody Sunday following a shooting that killed one person on Rauhof Road in Telford.
+Wash-ington County deputies responded to the scene in the early hours of Sunday morning following reports that David J. Story, 42, had shot a female inside the residence, according to a news release from Sheriff Keith Sexton’s office.

-School officials have narrowed their search for the next director of Sullivan County Schools to three candidates.
-Sullivan County superintendent search down to three ….
-School officials have narrowed their search for the next director of Sullivan County Schools to three candidates.
-Food Truck Friday: Sips 66.
-17th Annual Turkey...

 Arrests made in weekend homicide